Proudly Driven by Community

 Communications & Events Manager

 Rane joined SJCA in May of 2021.
-Rane was born and raised just over the mountains in Ridgway and has a vast love and appreciation for this corner of Colorado.
-She majored in Strategic Communication with an emphasis in design at University of Colorado Boulder.
-Rane's professional experience lies in custom branding encompassing everything from design to strategy to copywriting.
-Outside of work, you can find her running, hiking, and rafting in the summer and skiing in the winter.
+Rane grew up on the other side of the San Juans in Ridgway and will forever have a vast love and appreciation for this corner of Colorado.
+She majored in Strategic Communications with an emphasis in design at University of Colorado Boulder.
+Rane's professional experience lies in custom branding and marketing encompassing everything from design to strategy to copywriting.
+When she's not working, you can find her skiing, running, boating (really any excuse to get outside and eat a Zia's burrito after), preferably with her dog, Oakley, and her partner, Pete.

 rane@sanjuancitizens.org